gboleda/gboleda.github.io/faq/impostor-syndrome.md

 *_I once read an interview with a Physicist who said she decided to stay in academia because she likes scientists; I am totally with her on that!_

 However, there's another big part of the problem that is much uglier.
-Academia has evolved to be mega-competitive and we are increasingly asked to reach increasingly unrealistic goals.
+Academia has evolved to be mega-competitive, and we are increasingly asked to reach increasingly unrealistic goals.
 This can make for a very unsettling environment (and, by the way, it incentivizes fraud, much like mega-competitiveness in sport incentivizes doping).
 We may feel like impostors because we can't meet expectations that are impossible to meet in the first place.
 Luckily, there are many people who are [realizing this problem](https://en.wikipedia.org/wiki/Slow_science) and [seeking solutions](https://sfdora.org).
 And being aware of Impostor Syndrome and helping each other tackle it is a step towards that.

 ***Sure, but this still sounds... not great.
 Is there any silver lining?***